US STOCKS-Wall Street hits highs as slowing job growth spurs stimulus bets

 Dec 4 (Reuters) - Wall Street's main indexes rose to all-time highs on Friday as data showing the slowest U.S. jobs growth in six months raised investors' expectations for a new fiscal relief bill to help revive the coronavirus-hit economy.

-So-called "cyclical" stocks seen as particularly sensitive to the economy, such as energy .SPNY and industrials .SPLRCI, lead the gains as most S&P 500 sectors rose.
+So-called "cyclical" stocks seen as particularly sensitive to the economy, such as energy .SPNY, materials .SPLRCM and industrials .SPLRCI, shined as most S&P 500 sectors rose.

-"There’s clearly a cyclical rally, so it’s got to be attributable to rising optimism on the stimulus front," said David Joy, chief market strategist at Ameriprise Financial in Boston.

 The Labor Department's closely watched report showed nonfarm payrolls increased by 245,000 jobs in November, below economists' expectations of 469,000 jobs and the smallest gain since the labor recovery started in May.